Football Morning In America, Week 16 - Peter King, NBC Sports

 On July 15, 2001, in a Major League Baseball game, San Francisco played at the Texas Rangers.
 In the sixth inning, Texas reliever Pat Mahomes gave up a single to Calvin Murray of the Giants, scoring J.T.
 Snow with the go-ahead run.

-Father of KC quarterback Patrick Mahomes, father of Arizona quarterback Kyler Murray, son of former Rams wide receiver Jack Snow.
+Father of KC quarterback Patrick Mahomes, uncle of Arizona quarterback Kyler Murray, son of former Rams wide receiver Jack Snow.

 H/T, Eric Edholm of Yahoo Sports, for the tip on this one.
 All I did was flesh out a few of the details.
 Thanks, Eric.